 M. Street Names and Street Signs.
 Streets that are in alignment with existing named streets shall bear the names of such existing streets.
 Names for new streets not in alignment with existing streets are subject to approval by the director and the fire chief and shall not unnecessarily duplicate or resemble the name of any existing or platted street in the city.
 It shall be the responsibility of the land divider to provide street signs.

-Finding: The applicant is not constructing new streets or an improvement that would require street names or street signs.
+Finding: The applicant is not impacting street names or streets.
 This standard does not apply.

 N. Platting Standards for Alleys.